 Abdominal sonographers often work closely with gastroenterologists and other specialists, which can lead to more consistent and specialized work.

-So, while the differences aren’t drastic, having a specific focus can offer both job security and slightly higher earnings.
+So, while the differences are not drastic, have a specific focus can offer both job security and slightly higher earnings.

 Factors Affecting Abdominal Sonographer Pay

-Several variables can influence factors affecting abdominal sonographer pay, including:
+Several variables can influence factors affect abdominal sonographer pay, include:

-• Specialization: Focusing on a subfield like abdominal or vascular sonography can increase income.
+Specialization: Focused on a subfield like abdominal or vascular sonography can increase income.

 Abdominal Ultrasound Technician Salary in Different Work Environments